Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Methods

-{\em Numerical implementation.} The algorithm for decomposing the birth and death set is as follows.
-As the corollary of Theorem \ref{thm:decompose}, we can show that the birth set is the maximum spanning tree (MST).
-The identification of $W_b$ is based on the modification to Kruskal's or Prim's algorithm and identify the MST \cite{lee.2012.tmi}.
-Then $W_d$ is identified as $W / W_d$.
-Figure \ref{fig:persistent-betti01} displays graph filtration on 2 different graphs with 4 nodes, where the birth sets consists of 3 red edges and the death sets consist of 3 blue edges.
-Figure \ref{fig:dynamicTDA} displays how the birth and death sets change over time in the brain network of a single subject.
-We made the computer codes available at \url{http://www.stat.wisc.edu/~mchung/dynamicTDA}.
+The identification of $W_b$ is based on the modification to Kruskal's or Prim's algorithm that identifies the MST \citep{lee.2012.tmi,song.2023}.
+Then $W_d$ is identified as $W \setminus W_d = W \cap W_d^c$.
+Figure \ref{fig:BDtime} displays how the birth and death sets change over time for a single subject used in the study.
 Given edge weight matrix $W$ as input, the Matlab function {\tt WS\_decompose.m} outputs the birth set $W_b$ and the death set $W_d$.